UKHomeOffice/vault-sidekick/README.md

 **Output Formatting**

-The following output formats are supported: json, yaml, ini, txt, cert
+The following output formats are supported: json, yaml, ini, txt, cert, csv, bundle, env

 Using the following at the demo secrets